MaysHroub/programming-styles-with-go/monolithic/exercises/exercises.md

 I honestly don't see any cons with this method.
 Sorting the words separately is better than sorting them while processing the words.
 And it has better time complexity.

 Assume there are N words in total and M unique words.
 In most cases N >> M. Sorting the words within the main loop results with O(N.M) time complexity, because in **the worst case**, with each iteration (aka when processing each word) you need to shift the word M shifts after updating its frequency, resulting in O(N.M).
 Sorting outside the loop, in the other hand, results in O(M^2) time complexity in the worst case.
 This also allows you to use other sorting algorithms, like quick sort which gives you a better time complexity of O(M log M).

-## Ex3.4

-**"Cyclomatic complexity.
-What is the cyclomatic complexity of the example program?"**

-Too lazy to answer.